SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/create-ca-certificate-requests.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/20/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: efb00de7-070b-46bf-a2fc-00d07ae085c1
-description: "Learn how to create a certificate request in Exchange 2016 that you provide to a certification authority."
+description: "Summary: Learn how to create a certificate request in Exchange 2016 that you provide to a certification authority."
 ---

 # Create an Exchange 2016 certificate request for a certification authority

-Learn how to create a certificate request in Exchange 2016 that you provide to a certification authority.
+ **Summary**: Learn how to create a certificate request in Exchange 2016 that you provide to a certification authority.

 Creating a certificate request is the first step in installing a new certificate on an Exchange Server 2016 server to configure Transport Layer Security (TLS) encryption for one or more Exchange services.
 You use a certificate request (also known as a certificate signing request or CSR) to obtain a certificate from a certification authority (CA).
 The procedures are the same for obtaining certificates from an internal CA (for example, Active Directory Certificate Services), or from a commercial CA. After you create the certificate request, you send the results to the CA, and the CA uses the information to issue the actual certificate, which you install later.